I have wanted to write a post on racial relations for several weeks now.

-In 2018, there are too many competing issues: The Environment, Racism Against Others Races, Ethnicities & Immigrants, War, The 4-Leggeds, Women’s Issues, The Economy, Jobs, and Tax Cuts.
+In 2018, there are too many competing issues: The Environment, Racism Against Others Races, Ethnicity & Immigrants, War, The 4-Leggeds, Women’s Issues, The Economy, Jobs, and Tax Cuts.

 As a victim of racism, and as one whose every generation prior has been the victim of racism, I feel that addressing this injustice of historical proportions is more important than any of the competing issues above.
 If a civilization can’t get humanity right, they should not give priority to any other issue.

 “As a class of people, we have been riding on the back seat of this bus too fucking long!
 And every time we move up to another row, we must go to the back of the bus, as others board.
 It is getting frustrating to participate in this farce.” – Kevy Michaels